Rhymlore/htcondor-web/ospool/byor/expanse.md

 #### Assumptions

 * You want to run the job described above on Expanse.
-* The job described above does not require more than XX GB of RAM, more than XX cores, a GPU, or more than XX hours to complete when run on Expanse.
+* The job described above fits within the capabilities of the Expanse queue you wish to run it on.

 #### Preparation